wpilibsuite/frc-docs/source/docs/software/wpilib-tools/shuffleboard/custom-widgets/creating-a-new-widget.rst

 Creating A Widget Class
 -----------------------

 Now that we have a Pane, we can now add child elements to that pane.
 In this example, we can add two slider objects.
-Remember to add an ``fx:id`` to each element so they can be reference in our Java class we will make later on.
+Remember to add an ``fx:id`` to each element so they can be referenced in our Java class we will make later on.
 We will use a ``VBox`` to position our slider on top of each other.

 .. code-block:: xml